 Canadians are also known for eating poutine, which consists of French fries with gravy and cheese.
 Potato chips are also different in Canada.
 Canadians are known for having ketchup chips and all-dressed chips which are a combination of barbecue, tomato, salt, vinegar, sour cream, and onions.
 Some other classic Canadian foods are smoked meat and beaver tails (fried dough shaped like a beaver tail with candy and chocolate on top).

 This is an obvious one.
 Canadians love hockey and Americans love basketball (invented by a Canadian), baseball, and football.
-All great games to watch and play.
-Canadians play hockey, watch hockey, have hockey on their currency, and overall Surprisingly, however, basketball has overtaken hockey in Canada as the most popular sport!
+Canadians play hockey, watch hockey, and have hockey on their currency.
+Surprisingly, however, basketball has overtaken hockey in Canada as the most popular sport!
 Hard to believe right?
 Personally, I still think hockey tops them all but football is a close second.

 There is simply a lot more to do in the United States.
 That's almost as factual as it is opinionated.
 I once went to a Greek restaurant where my family told the waiter we now live in New York but grew up in Canada.
 We asked him what we should do since we hadn't been there in a while and he told us to check out a local park.
 Sad, right?
 When we told him we lived just near the city, he said, “Here I am telling you to go to the park when you're living in the best city ever."
 If you don't believe it, then see it for yourself.
 With the exception of Quebec (which is similar to France), all Canadian cities are essentially the same: boring and plain.
 All there is to do is drink beer, eat good food and watch hockey.
 That gets old after a while.
 And to the Americans who say Toronto is just like New York, you just want something different.
 There's far more to do in New York than Toronto.
 It doesn't even come close.